Hanuman: Mahabharata

-Centuries after the events of the Ramayana, and during the events of the Mahabharata, Hanuman is now a nearly forgotten demigod living his life in a forest.
+Centuries after the events of the Ramayana, and during the events of the Mahabharata, Hanuman becomes a nearly forgotten demigod living his life in a forest.
 After some time, his spiritual brother through the god Vayu, Bhima, passes through looking for flowers for his wife.
 Hanuman senses this and decides to teach him a lesson, as Bhima had been known to be boastful of his superhuman strength (at this point in time supernatural powers were much rarer than in the Ramayana but still seen in the Hindu epics).
 Bhima encountered Hanuman lying on the ground in the shape of a feeble old monkey.
 He asked Hanuman to move, but he would not.
 As stepping over an individual was considered extremely disrespectful in this time, Hanuman suggested lifting his tail up to create a passage.
-Bhima heartily accepted, but could not lift the tail to any avail.
+Bhima heartily accepted, but could not lift the tail to no avail.

 Bhima, humbled, realized that the frail monkey was some sort of deity, and asked him to reveal himself.
 Hanuman revealed himself, much to Bhima's surprise, and the brothers embraced.
 Hanuman prophesied that Bhima would soon be a part of a terrible war, and promised Bhima that he would sit on the flag of his brother Arjuna's chariot and shout a battle cry for Bhima that would weaken the hearts of his enemies.
-Content, Hanuman left his brother to his search, and after that prophesied war, would not be seen again until early 1600s.
+Content, Hanuman left his brother to his search.